-Fall Ferguson, JD, MA, is Assistant Professor of Health Education at John F. Kennedy University.
-She teaches courses on health care policy, community health, the “collective body,” and working with body image, among other subjects.
-Fall is currently the President of ASDAH, and chairs the website committee.
+Fall Ferguson, JD, MA, is the Program Chair of the Health Education Program at John F. Kennedy University in Pleasant Hill, California.
+She teaches courses on health policy, community health, health coaching, educational methods, and body acceptance, among other subjects.
+Fall served as the President of ASDAH from 2012 through 2015, and currently chairs ASDAH’s Public Policy Committee.